SachsLab/OpenMER/docs/preparing-distribution.md

 ## Python

 * Download the latest [WinPython release](https://winpython.github.io/#releases).
   * Get the one ending in `dot` as this excludes some unnecessary bloat.
-Even so, it's rather huge.
   * These instructions were tested with WinPython64-3.11.4.0dot
 * Run the WinPython self-extracting executable and choose the `<distribution>` folder as the extraction location.
 This will create a `<distribution>/<winpython>` folder containing a full Python distribution with many useful packages installed.
   * The full list of installed packages can be found [here](https://github.com/winpython/winpython/blob/master/changelogs/).